Tree Leaves Calculator

 You should take care of your lawn, rake the leaves and pack them into bags.
 At some point, you may wonder how many bags you need to gather leaves from all the trees in your yard.
 How heavy will they be?
 Our leaves calculator can manage this problem too!
 You need to do the following steps:

-- Find the total number of leaves of a single tree in your yard.
+Find the total number of leaves of a single tree in your yard.
 Enter the appropriate value into the field "Number of leaves on a tree" or use our calculator to estimate it.
-If you have many trees of different species and size, try to choose the tree that could be considered as an "average tree".
+If you have many trees of different species and sizes, try to choose the tree that could be considered an "average tree".

 Specify the number of trees in your yard.

 Take a sample of the leaves, squash it and measure the diameter of the ball you have created.
 We want to simulate the leaves that will be in the bag.
 Take a bunch of leaves and count them.
 Then try to form a ball that fits in your hands, release it and measure the diameter of the resulting shape.
 Enter the number of the leaves in the ball and their diameter into the appropriate fields of the leaves calculator.
 In that way, you have found a density of leaves in the bag which is the number of leaves per volume unit (don't be confused with the mass density), where the volume is a volume of a sphere:

 density = no. leaves in ball / volume of ball